 If you want unlimited free access

-to the Barcelona metro and public transportation system, buy the Barcelona Card
+to the Barcelona metro and public transportation system, check Barcelona’s touristic passes: the Barcelona Pass

-- Bicycles are only accepted on the first and last carriages, or otherwise indicated.
+- Bicycles are only accepted on the first and last carriages, or indicated otherwise.

 - Children under 4 years old can travel for free.

 - Some stations still have the old turnstiles (Sagrada Familia for example) and the ticket gets validated on the left side.
-With the new ones (as pictured above) the ticket gets validated on the right side.
+The modern turnstile (as pictured above), the ticket gets validated on the right side.

 - Travelling with a suitcase (even of large proportions) is widely accepted.
 The Metro carriages are big enough to transport them easily.